By Amanda Addey-Jibb

 First of all, doing your dishes in the sink does not make it clean.
 Doing your dishes makes the sink dirty, because of all the little pieces of food and whatever else that fall off your dishes and go into the drain.
 After washing all your dishes and placing them in your drying rack, now your shift begins.

-First, if you haven’t done this already, put on gloves and scrub down your sink.
-You can easily do this with just your sponge and dish detergent on a regular basis (that’s what I do), but it’s even better to clean your sink with bleach powder every once in a while.
-Just wet your sink, shake a little bleach powder or baking soda all over the sides and bottom of the sink, and let it sit for 15 mins before scrubbing it down, then rinse thoroughly.
+If you haven’t done this already, put on gloves and scrub down your sink.
+You can easily do this with just your regular sponge and dish detergent on a regular basis (that’s what I do), but it’s even better to clean your sink with bleach powder every once in a while.
+Just wet your sink, shake a little bleach powder or baking soda all over the sides and bottom of the sink, and let it sit for 15 minutes before scrubbing it down, then rinse thoroughly.
 If you want the full deluxe shine experience, first plug your drain and fill your sink with very hot water, adding 1-2 cups of household (liquid) bleach.
 Let that soak for an hour and then drain before scrubbing with bleach powder and rinsing.
 If you don’t want to use any bleach for chemical reasons, you could use a vinegar mixture for a similar anti-bacterial effect.

 Once that’s done, take a look at your drain.
 Japanese drains are quite magical in that you have at least one, maybe two, or up to three different stoppage systems to prevent food from being flushed down the drain.
 This is great for preventing blockages but gross for you because it means you have to dig out the food bits with your hands.
 Good thing you’re already wearing gloves!